 I use these cushions to make sitting in my office chair more comfortable.
 They do this by making it easier for me to sit up straight and reducing the pain from being seated too long or slouched over my desk at work all day!

-Do Orthopedic Seat Pillows Work?
+Do Orthopedic Seat Pillows Work for an Office Chair?

 Maintaining a straight back when sitting on furniture is vital so you can avoid pain and discomfort.
 An orthopedic cushion will help create the most supportive environment for your body, which may reduce or prevent chronic lower-back problems from occurring in the future!